isomerpages/pa-cdcvouchers-r/index.md

       alt: Calling Singaporean households
   - infobar:
       title: Where to spend your CDC Vouchers?
-      description: Visit CDC Vouchers Merchants Go Where to search for the nearest participating hawkers and heartland merchants.
+      description: "[NEW!]
+Spend $150 CDC Vouchers at participating hawkers/heartland merchants, and the other $150 at participating supermarkets. "
-      button: Search Now
+      button: Find participating shops
       url: https://www.gowhere.gov.sg/cdcvouchersmerchants
   - infobar:
       title: How to donate your CDC Vouchers?